ericproffitt/TopicModelsVB.jl/README.md

 fixcorp!(corp; kwargs...)
 ```

 Padding a corpus before fixing it will ensure that any documents which contain lex or userkeys not in the lex or user dictionaries are not removed.
-Instead, generic lex and userkeys will be added to the lex and user dicionaries (resp.).
+Instead, generic lex and userkeys will be added as necessary to the lex and user dicionaries (resp.).

-**Important:** The Corpus type is just a container for documents, along with two dictionaries which give lex and user keys sensible names.
+**Important:** The Corpus type is just a container for documents coupled with two dictionaries which give lex and user keys sensible names.

 Whenever you load a corpus into a model, a copy of that corpus is made, such that if you modify the original corpus at corpus-level (remove documents, re-order lex keys, etc.), this will not affect any corpus attached to a model.
 However!
-Since corpora are containers for their documents, modifying an individual document will affect this document in all corpora which contain it.  **Be very careful whenever you modify the internals of documents themselves, either manually or through the use of** ```corp``` **functions**.
+Since corpora are containers for their documents, modifying an individual document will affect this document in all corpora which contain it.  **Be very careful whenever you modify the internals of documents themselves, either manually or through the use of** ```corp!``` **functions**.

 # Models
 The available models are as follows: